-&lt;sup>8 We test the equality between coefficient of Category 3 with coefficient of other categories separately and in all of the tests, we cannot reject the null hypothesis that this coefficient is equal to the others at 10%. (mehrcat2=mehrcat3: F(1,699)=0.27, Prob>F=0.6033; mehrcat4=mehrcat3: F(1,699)=0.53,Prob>F=0.4675; mehrcat5=mehrcat3: F(1,699)=0.10,Prob>F=0.7478)
+10 We test the equality between the coefficient of Category 3 with the coefficient of other categories separately and in all of the tests, we cannot reject the null hypothesis that this coefficient is equal to the others at ten percent. (mehrcat2=mehrcat3: F(1,699)=0.27, Prob>F =0.6033; mehrcat4=mehrcat3: F(1,699)=0.53,Prob>F=0.4675; mehrcat5=mehrcat3: F(1,699)=0.10,Prob>F =0.7478)

-&lt;sup>9 We expect to see the supply effect (if exist) in first and second category too, since Mehr households prefer larger housing units and maybe they prefer to live in Mehr housing units rather than smaller unit that is not Mehr unit.
-But we expect that this supply effect doesn's exist for categories 4 and 5 because their area are larger than Mehr units and mostly for richer households.
-So as more robustness check, we divide transactions to two categories and define just one Dummy variable for transactions that have area of more than 110 m but again there was no significant difference between the effects in these two categories (t<1).
+11 We expect to see the supply effect (if existing) in the first and second category too, since Mehr households prefer larger housing units and maybe they prefer to live in Mehr housing units rather than a smaller unit that is not a Mehr unit.
+However, we expect that this supply effect doesn't exist for categories 4 and 5 because their areas are larger than Mehr units and mostly for richer households.
+So for further robustness check, we divide transactions to two categories and define just one dummy variable for transactions that have areas of more than 110 square meters, but, again, there was no significant difference between the effects in these two categories (t<1).

-Figure 3 Heterogeneous effect in different area categories
+Figure 3.
+Heterogeneous effect in different area categories

-Notes: Figure shows coefficient and standard error estimates of our intended coefficient in equation (3) of section 5 from regressions of natural logarithm of house price on covariates.
-Covariates include age, logarithm of area, postal region, time fixed effect and city by time fixed effect.
-We drop area category of between 75 and $110\text{m}^2$ (which their area are the same as Mehr housing units) and the results are the effect on each area category with respect to Mehr area category.
+Notes: Figure 3 shows the coefficient and standard error estimates of our intended coefficient in equation (3) of section 5 from regressions of natural logarithm of house price on covariates.
+Covariates include age, logarithm of area, postal region, time fixed effect, and city by time fixed effect.
+We drop area category of between 75 and 110 square meters (the areas of which are the same as Mehr housing units) and the results are the effect on each area category with respect to the Mehr area category.

 Second, we run separate regressions for each city in our sample.
-Figure 4 plots coefficient estimates and 95 percent confidence intervals of Mehr effect from each regression against the scale of Mehr project in the city.
+Figure 4 plots coefficient estimates and 95 percent confidence intervals of Mehr effect from each regression against the scale of the Mehr project in the city.
 We expect the supply effect to become stronger when the scale of Mehr project is larger.
 However, this is not what we see in the figure.
-Basically, there is no clear relationship between estimated coefficients and Mehr project scale.
-While this evidence does not rule out presence of the supply effect, it is more consistent with the disamenity effect.
+Basically, there is no clear relationship between estimated coefficients and the Mehr project scale.
+While this evidence does not rule out the presence of the supply effect, it is more consistent with the disamenity effect.

-Figure 4 Relation between Mehr effect and size of Mehr projects in cities
+Figure 4.
+Relation between the Mehr effect and the size of Mehr projects in cities

-Notes: Markers show coefficient estimate and grey lines show 95 percent confidence intervals for the coefficient from separate regressions of log house price on Mehr dummy, postal region and time fixed effects in each city.
-The horizontal axis shows the number of Mehr units in the given city as a fraction of existing housing stock from 1395 census of population and housing.
+Notes: Markers show coefficient estimate and grey lines show 95 percent confidence intervals for the coefficient from separate regressions of log house price on Mehr dummy, postal region, and time fixed effects in each city.
+The horizontal axis shows the number of Mehr units in the given city as a fraction of existing housing stock from 2011 census of population and housing.